stasm/l20n-syntax-experiments/current-plus.md

 Keywords are just like strings but don't require quotes because they must follow the syntax of identifiers.
 They make it easy to distinguish between user-facing strings that need to be localized and strings which are used for logic.
+Keywords are prefixed with a colon:

+    :foo

 Keywords can be used anywhere where strings can.
+They evaluate to the string that is their identifier.
 Additionally they are required when defining keys of hashes and as values of traits.

 Before: